History of Irish Americans in Boston

-People of Irish descent form the largest single ethnic group in Boston, Massachusetts.
-Once a Puritan stronghold, Boston changed dramatically in the 19th century with the arrival of immigrants from other parts of Europe.
+People of Irish descent form the largest single ethnic group in Massachusetts, and one of the largest in Boston.
+Once a Puritan stronghold, Boston changed dramatically in the 19th century with the arrival of immigrants from other parts of the world.
 The Irish dominated the first wave of newcomers during this period, especially following the Great Irish Famine.
 Their arrival transformed Boston from an Anglo-Saxon, Protestant city into one that has become progressively more diverse.
 These people hired Irish as workers and servants, but there was little social interaction.
 In the 1840s and 50s, the anti-Catholic, anti-immigrant Know Nothing movement targeted Irish Catholics in Boston.
-In the 1860s, many Irish immigrants fought for the Union in the American Civil War, and that display of patriotism helped to dispel much of the prejudice against them.
+In the 1860s, many Irish immigrants fought for the Union in the American Civil War, a display of patriotism that helped to dispel much of the prejudice against them.

 With an expanding population, group loyalty, and block-by-block political organization, the Irish took political control of the city, leaving the Yankees in charge of finance, business, and higher education.
 The Irish left their mark on the region in a number of ways: in still heavily Irish neighborhoods such as Charlestown and South Boston; in the name of the local basketball team, the Boston Celtics; in the iconic Irish-American political family, the Kennedys; in a large number of prominent local politicians, such as James Michael Curley; and in the establishment of Catholic Boston College.